 We use VRBO – Vacation Rentals By Owner to book our non-Disney Resorts and usually we choose to stay at Windsor Hills.
 Windsor Hills has both condos and town homes, and is located 5 minutes away from Animal Kingdom.
 This community has both homeowners and rental units, is gated with full security, has a community pool (with water slide and hot tub), mini movie theater inside the clubhouse and much more.

-This past December, we stayed at one of the three bedroom town home units that has a private (heated) pool.
+When we stay in Windsor Hills, we like to get a three bedroom town home units that has a private (heated) pool.
 The condo was spacious, clean, and was also pet-friendly (not all are).
-As you can see, the living room is spacious.

 If you are worried that you won’t get that Disney feel, don’t.
 Almost every Winsdsor Hill rental we have stayed at gave us a Disney experience.
 The kids room was decked out in Disney theme and the master bedroom had towel art like you see at Disney resorts.

 The kitchens aren’t huge, but they do come with the basics you will need to prepare meals (plates, cups, and pots, pans, etc).
 You will also find microwaves and coffee pots, and usually a blender.
 Many will give you the basics in terms of a roll of paper towels, a sample of dish soap (detergent for washer) but you may want to bring your own.
 Many units also have a washer and dryer (although you will need to bring your own detergent and softener).
 It was really nice to have a washer and dryer in the unit!!